 Moreover, temporary shelters should also exist in every residential building built after the 1960s.

-Nevertheless, Nikolov took the opportunity to urge people to clean and secure ground floor and basement access of those buildings in case it needs to be used for shelter.
+Nevertheless, Nikolov took the opportunity to urge people to clean and secure the ground floor and basement access of those buildings in case it needs to be used for shelter.